Serving

 3. How the proposed science relates to other work in the field, and will advance the field;

-4. How the proposed science fits into NASA's strategic goals as listed above.
+4. How the proposed science fits into NASA strategic goals.

 The technical case should demonstrate that the proposed measurements are technically feasible, given the performance of the proposed instrument(s), in the time requested.